TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 # How to setup Language Custom Formats

-Here we will try to explain how to setup your own preferred language Custom Format, with a few examples.
+Here we will explain how to setup your own preferred language Custom Format, with a few examples.

 ## Language Examples